 Exemplary exchange opportunities:

 The Bachelor of Science in Business Administration curriculum provides a broad, professional foundation in all functional areas of business.
-Students follow a structured, organic core curriculum that introduces them to the various functions (marketing, finance, operations, accounting) of business, provides them with the quantitative tools (algebra, statistics, computer science, economics, decision science) necessary to understand and interpret data, and introduces them to prevailing management theories and paradigms as well as issues related to legal and ethical concerns in the business arena.
+Students follow a structured, organic core curriculum that introduces them to the various functions (marketing, finance, operations, accounting) of business, provides them with the quantitative tools (statistics, computer science, economics, decision science) necessary to understand and interpret data, and introduces them to prevailing management theories and paradigms as well as issues related to legal and ethical concerns in the business arena.
 Upper level courses incorporate case analyses, group projects and creative problem solving.
-All students take the capstone course, Strategic Management, in their last spring semester, which is a seminar-style, case-based application of the tools and concepts acquired in the first three years of study.
+All students take the capstone course, Strategic Management, in their last spring semester, which is a dynamic, seminar-style, case-based application of the tools and concepts acquired in the first three years of study.

 The program has an international focus with many opportunities for students to explore the social and cultural ramifications of operating in the global economy.
 The nature of the student body complements the international flavor of the program.
 AUR Business students represent more than 30 different countries.
 The program promotes a work ethic that prepares students for working in diverse multi-cultural environments.
 Interdisciplinary learning opportunities allow students to understand how different worldviews can affect the functioning of business.